-Our results will be summarized in graphical plots of the so-called optimal choice function j = j(t,d) as well as several tables discussing computed results of optimization.
-The role of the optimal choice function j = j(t,d) is to provide information when to switch between different funds for a given level of the ratio d of saved money and wages.
-We focus on two basic questions and problems: 1. what the regions of constant values of j(t,d) are; 2. what the path of expected values of $d_t$ is.
+Our results will be summarized in graphical plots of the so-called optimal choice function j = j(t, d) as well as several tables discussing computed results of optimization.
+The role of the optimal choice function j = j(t, d) is to provide an information when to switch between different funds for a given level of the ratio d of saved money and wage.
+We focus on two basic questions and problems: 1) what are the regions of constant values of j(t, d); 2) what is the path of expected values of d_t .

-Before presenting results of the simulation we have to discuss input data such as, e.g., fund structures and characteristics, and the wage growth $\rho$ .
-Concerning the structure of funds we consider the present situation in the Slovak Republic.
-According to the adopted government regulation, there are three funds (i.e. m=3).
-Namely, the Growth, Balanced and Conservative Funds (see Table 1).
-Hereafter, we shall suppose that these three funds are constructed from stocks (S) and secure bonds (B) where stocks are represented by the S&P Index (Jan 1996-June 2002) with average return $r_s=0.1028$ and standard deviation $\sigma_s=0.1690$ whereas the secure bonds are represented by 10-year US government bonds (Jan 1996-June 2002) with the average return $r_b=0.0516$ and standard deviation $\sigma_b=0.0082$ .
-Using the historical data, the estimate of correlation between stocks and bonds is -0.1151.
-Stochastic asset returns are assumed to have normal distributions.
+Before presenting results of simulation we have to discuss input data such as e.g. fund structures and characteristics, the wage growth ρ .
+Concerning the structure of funds we consider the present situation in Slovak Republic According to the adopted government regulation there are three funds (i.e. m = 3).
+Namely, the Growth, Balanced and Conservative fund (see Tab.
+1).
+Hereafter, we shall suppose that these three funds are constructed from stocks (S) and secure bonds (B) where stocks are represented by S&P Poor's Index (Jan 1996 - June 2002) with average return $r_s = 0.1028$ and standard deviation $\sigma_s = 0.1690$ whereas the secure bonds are represented by 10 years US government bonds (Jan 1996 - June 2002) with the average return $r_b = 0.0516$ and standard deviation $\sigma_b = 0.0082$.1 Using the historical data, the estimate of correlation between stocks and bonds is -0.1151.
+Stochastic asset returns are assumed to have normal distributions.2

-We shall suppose that the structure of funds ( $F_1$ = Growth Fund, $F_2$ = Balanced Fund, $F_3$ = Conservative Fund) of the second pension pillar in the Slovak Republic is as follows:
+We shall suppose that the structure of funds (F_1 = Growth fund, F_2 = Balanced fund, F_3 = Conservative fund) of the second pension pillar in Slovak Republic is as follows: